Hamza-Noah/Hamza-Noah/README.md

 - 🐙 Professional work experience 6 months
 - 📄 Know about my experince
 - 🔍 Take a look at my projects on <a href="https://www.frontendmentor.io/profile/Hamza-Noah">Frontend Mentor!</a>
+- 📫 If your interested in working together, get in touch here!

 <h3 align="left">Connect with me:</h3>